-The District maintains two individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the District's major funds (General Fund and Capital Projects Fund).
+The District maintains five individual governmental funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the District's major funds (General Fund and Capital Projects Fund) and the District's nonmajor funds (Student Activities Fund, Student Athletics Fund, and Scholarship Fund).